Gullysl/MP3-Track-Extractor/README.md

 # MP3-Track-Extractor
-Extracts the track number, name and length from folder of MP3 files.

-Certainly, here's a simple README template for your "MP3-Track-Extractor" GitHub repository:

-markdown
-Copy code
-# MP3-Track-Extractor

 MP3-Track-Extractor is a Python script that allows you to extract track information (title and duration) from a folder of MP3 files.
 It's a handy tool for organizing and cataloging your music collection or analyzing the contents of a directory.